 We're not proposing adding to the endless variety of automated fraud screening plug-ins and add-ons that try to address symptoms, we are going right back to the heart, to the design, to the mechanics, to the very core reasons why there is so much vulnerability and risk with

-accepting credit cards online today .... and then we terminate them by engineering a system where those vulnerabilities and risks either are reduced substancially or simply do not even exist.
+accepting credit cards online today .... and then we terminate them by engineering a system where those vulnerabilities and risks are either reduced substantially or simply do not even exist.

 The two main areas are: